At a glance

 As part of the development of IoT, Zurich has worked to make data exchange easier between customer’s and broker’s systems, in order to better analyse real-time data from their own Risk Management Systems.
 This is known as Application Programme Interface (API).

 This approach allows both Zurich and the customer to better track and assess their risks, and building telematics forms a key part of this.
 The data can be accessed by the customer though their My Zurich portal.
-For more information about Zurich’s use of API click here to watch a short video.

 Future innovations in the Internet of Things